By Dennis Hartley

 “Comparisons are not invariably odious, but they are often misleading,” Orson Welles once wrote, in reference to the debate over whether or not the many parallels in his film Citizen Kane to the real life story of William Randolph Hearst and the rise of his powerful publishing empire were purely coincidental.
 It is quite possible that current and future generations of critics and audiences will engage in similar debate regarding the parallels in writer-director Paul Thomas Anderson’s latest film, The Master to the life of L. Ron Hubbard and the founding of his Church of Scientology.
 Neither the church nor Anderson have confirmed or denied.

 Despite the number of “coincidences”, the answer to the most obvious question is, “no”.
 This is neither a hagiography nor a smack down of any specific doyen or belief system (thinly disguised or otherwise).
-Anyone who would pigeonhole the film with such a shallow reading likely has not seen it (or is perhaps unfamiliar with certain themes running through all of Anderson’s ilms).
-What he has crafted is a thought-provoking and original examination of why human beings in general are so prone to kowtow to a burning bush, or an emperor with no clothes.
+Anyone who would pigeonhole the film with such a shallow reading likely has not seen it (or is perhaps unfamiliar with certain themes running through all of Anderson’s films).
+What he has crafted is a thought-provoking and original examination of why human beings in general are so prone to kowtow to a burning bush, or be conned by an emperor with no clothes; a film that begs repeated viewings.
 Is it a spiritual need?
 Is it an emotional need?
 Or is it a lizard brain response, deep in our DNA?

 As Inspector Clouseau once ruminated, “Well you know, there are leaders…and there are followers.”
 At its most rudimentary level, The Master is a two-character study about a leader and a follower (and metaphorically, all leaders and followers).
 It’s also a story about a complex surrogate father-son relationship (one of those aforementioned recurring themes in Anderson’s oeuvre; more on that in a moment).
 Anderson frames his narrative using the zeitgeist of America’s existential post-war malaise, in the person of ex-sailor Freddie Quell (Joaquin Phoenix).